consoledotdev/home/README.md

     scroll.
 - `hideLines`: `true` or `false` - Hides the finer lines from the page.
 - `hidePlanes`: `true` or `false` - Hides the planes grid from the page.
-- `isSelected`: a string defining the fragment used for the body css class, custom stylesheet definition, menu item activation and assets location.
+- `isPage`: a string defining the fragment used for the body css class, custom stylesheet definition, menu item activation and assets location.
-- `customStyle`: `true` or `false` - Will expect and load a custom style based on the `isSelected` string.
+- `customStyle`: `true` or `false` - Will expect and load a custom style based on the `isPage` string.
 - `customPageStyle`: `true` or `false` - Will expect and load a custom style based on the `pageType` string.